 Goals and objectives of the design project

-• Goals describe the overall purpose of the project.
+- Goals that describe the overall purpose of the project.

-• Objectives are measures of success in reaching a goal.
+- Objectives that are measures of success in reaching a goal.

 Both need to be specific and measurable so that you can evaluate the success or failure of the project.
+Clear project goals are essential for a successful project, as they help define what needs to be achieved and set the criteria for measuring success.
 For example:

-To build a thorough design brief, address questions such as:
+To build a thorough brief, address questions such as:

 The target audience and market

-Determine what outcome will resonate with your target audience by considering questions such as:
+Determine what outcome will resonate with your intended audience by considering questions such as:

-Note: If the client doesn’t have this information or more is required, then you may need additional budget.
+Note: If the client doesn’t have this information or more is required, you may need additional budget dollars.

 The competition